tsandefer/dsi_capstone_3/README.md

 <p align="center">
   <img src="images/genius_demo2.gif" width = 800>
 </p>

+I ended up pulling in a total of 9,828 lyric-annotation pairs from the [Genius.com API](https://docs.genius.com/) that came from the most popular songs of the top 20 artists on Genius.
+These artists are mostly from hip-hop subgenres.

 ## Product
 When I was developing the application for this model for users to demo during the Capstone Showcase, it seemed like a good idea to start branding this product.
 I picked a name and crafted a logo that I felt represented my mission for this project.